 Add the water and bay leaves to the pot, give a good stir, then turn the heat up high to boil.

 At the soaking bowl, discard any beans that are floating and remove any ghost skins you see.
-Drain the beans into a colander, rinse the beans thoroughly, and add finally add them directly to the pot and give another stir.
+Pick up the colander, rinse thoroughly with clean water, and add directly to the pot.
+Give another good stir.

-Once the pot is boiling, cover, and lower the heat to a slow simmer for 90 minutes, stirring occasionally.
+Once the pot is boiling, cover, and lower the heat to a slow simmer for 60 minutes, stirring again after 30 minutes.

 This dish pairs really well with our Southern Skillet Cornbread recipe.